-Tax rates for income and wealth tax are progressive.
-Due to different cantonal tax systems and tax competition between cantons, marginal income tax rates vary between about 22% (eg Canton of Zug) and 46% (eg Canton of Geneva, as of 2016).
-Besides the taxable amount and tax residence within Switzerland (Canton and Municipality), family status and possible church affiliation have an impact on an individual's tax rate.
+Income tax rates for income and wealth tax are progressive.
+Due to different cantonal tax systems and tax competition between cantons, marginal income tax rates vary between about 22% (eg, Canton of Zug) and 46% (eg, Canton of Geneva, as of 2017).
+Besides the taxable amount and tax residence within Switzerland (canton and municipality), family status and possible church affiliation have an impact on an individual's tax rate.

-Swiss-source investment income (eg dividends, interest on Swiss bonds and bank deposits with Swiss banks) is subject to a 35% withholding tax.
-This is fully recoverable by Swiss residents (whether Swiss or foreign), and is partially recoverable by individuals resident abroad (if a double taxation treaty provides for it).
+Swiss-sourced investment income (eg, dividends, interest on Swiss bonds and bank deposits with Swiss banks) is subject to a 35% withholding tax deduction on the level of the distributing or issuing company.
+This is fully recoverable by Swiss residents (whether Swiss or foreign), and may be fully or partially recoverable by individuals resident abroad (if a double taxation treaty is available).

-Foreign nationals who do not engage in gainful employment in Switzerland can opt to pay an expenses-based tax (lumpsum taxation) instead of ordinary income tax and net wealth tax if they have (i) become resident in Switzerland for the first time or (ii) returned to Switzerland after having spent at least ten years abroad.
-The tax basis is generally calculated based on the annual living expenditure of the taxpayer and their family.
+Foreign nationals who do not engage in gainful employment in Switzerland can opt to pay an expenses-based tax (lump-sum or "forfait" taxation) instead of ordinary income tax and net wealth tax if they have (i) become resident in Switzerland for the first time, or (ii) returned to Switzerland after having spent at least ten years abroad.
+The tax basis is generally calculated using the annual worldwide living expenditure of the taxpayer and their family as a basis, taking into consideration particularly also federal and cantonal minimum amounts.
+In case of married immigrants, both spouses must fulfil the prerequisites.